cr/webextaware/README.rst

 --------

-The WebExtAware Python package has several non-Python dependencies that need to be satisfied for the script to run.
+The WebExtAware Python package has non-Python dependencies that need to be satisfied before the script can run.
 For installation instructions, usage information, and issue tracking, please visit the `Project Page
 <https://github.com/cr/webextaware>`_ on GitHub.